Pests

 Insects sheltering deep within the tightly overlapping rosette

-Haworthia's compact, tightly layered leaf arrangement creates an especially sheltered environment compared with more open-growing plants, and mealybugs favor this protection while feeding on sap from the leaf bases.
+Haworthia's compact, tightly layered leaf arrangement creates an especially sheltered environment compared with more open-growing plants, and mealybugs favor this protection while feeding on sap from the leaf bases, tucked somewhere that neither light, air, nor a casual spray can easily reach.

 Introduction from a nearby infested plant